The-Network-Crew/CSF-Unblocker-for-WHMCS/README.md

 - Allow your customers to easily unblock their ip from your cPanel and DirectAdmin servers CSF firewall.
 - Checks for an IP Block across every cPanel and DirectAdmin server that is associated with an active service of the WHMCS Client.
-- Uses a smarty template filet to easily change look/feel of the addon.
+- Uses a smarty template file to easily change look/feel of the addon.
 - Only shows the link to the module in your menu if the client has an active cPanel service.
 - Displays the csf log entry so the client can see the reason why the ip was blocked.
 - Logs successful unblocks in the whmcs client log.